U.S. formally exits global climate pact amid election uncertainty

 A net zero pledge from the United States - which Biden says he would make, if elected - would see 63% of global emissions covered by such commitments.

-Groups representing New York-based BlackRock Inc, the world's largest asset manager, and other asset managers in the United States, Europe, Asia, Australia and New Zealand, who manage trillions of dollars in assets between them, issued a joint statement here urging the United States to quickly rejoin the accord.
+Groups representing New York-based BlackRock Inc, the world’s largest asset manager, and other asset managers in the United States, Europe, Asia, Australia and New Zealand, who together manage trillions of dollars in assets, issued a joint statement urging the United States to quickly rejoin the accord.

 If Biden were to win, he could rejoin the Paris accord through a process that would take 30 days.